tbellembois/gochimitheque/README.md

 ---

-This is a work in progress !
+The Beta version is currently been tested at the ENS-Lyon.
-Release planned before summer 2019.
+Stable release planned in September 2019.

 ---